Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Experimental Setup

-An output probe, made of a 50-$\Omega$ semi-rigid coaxial cable that was soldered to an SMA (SubMiniature version A) connector, was inserted into the cavity and its depth was set for $\beta\simeq2$; the optimization of the value of $\beta$ is discussed in more detail in Ref.~\cite{TASEHInstrumentation}.
-The signal from the output probe was directed to an impedance-matched amplification chain.
-The first-stage amplifier was a low noise high-electron-mobility transistor (HEMT) amplifier with an effective noise temperature of $\approx 2$~K, mounted on the 4K flange.
-The signal was further amplified at room temperature via a three-stage post-amplifier, and down-converted and demodulated to in-phase (I) and quadrature (Q) components and digitized by an analog-to-digital converter with a sampling rate of 2~MHz.
+An output probe, made of a 50-$\Omega$ semi-rigid coaxial cable that is soldered to an SMA (SubMiniature version A) connector, is inserted into the cavity and its depth is set for $\beta\simeq2$; the optimization of the value of $\beta$ is discussed in more detail in Ref.~\cite{TASEHInstrumentation}.
+The signal from the output probe is directed to an impedance-matched amplification chain.
+The first-stage amplifier is a low noise high-electron-mobility transistor (HEMT) amplifier with an effective noise temperature of $\approx 2$~K, mounted on the 4~K flange.
+The signal is further amplified at room temperature via a three-stage post-amplifier, and down-converted and demodulated to in-phase (I) and quadrature (Q) components and digitized by an analog-to-digital converter with a sampling rate of 2~MHz.

-The CD102 data cover the frequency range of \flo--\fhi~GHz.
+The data for the analysis presented in this paper were collected by TASEH from October 13, 2021 to November 15, 2021, and are termed as the CD102 data, where CD stands for ``cool down''.
+The CD102 data cover the frequency range of 4.70750--4.79815~GHz.
 In this paper, most of the frequencies in unit of GHz are quoted with five decimal places as the absolute accuracy of frequency is $\approx 10$~kHz.
 It shall be noted that the frequency resolution is 1~kHz.
-There were 837 resonant-frequency steps in total, with a frequency difference of $\Delta f_\text{s}=95-115$~kHz between the steps.
-The value of $\Delta f_\text{s}$ was kept within 10\% of the nominal value 105~kHz ($\lesssim$ half of the cavity line width), rather than a fixed value, such that the rotation angle of the tuning rod did not need to be fine-tuned and the operation time could be minimized.
-A 10\% variation of the $\Delta f_\text{s}$ is found to have no impact on the \gagg\ limits.
+The temperature of the cavity stayed at $T_\text{c}\simeq155$~mK, higher with respect to the mixing flange temperature $T_{\rm mx}\simeq27$~mK; it is believed that the cavity had an unexpected thermal contact with the radiation shield in the DR. See Table~\ref{tab:tasehbenchmark} for the benchmark experimental parameters that can be used to estimate the sensitivity of the CD102 data, including the form factor $C_{010}$, the intrinsic, unloaded quality factor $Q_0$ at the cryogenic temperature, the number of resonant-frequency steps $N_\text{step}$, and the frequency difference between the steps $\Delta f_s$.
 Each resonant-frequency step is denoted as a ``scan'' and the data integration time was about 32-42 minutes.
-The integration time was determined based on the target \gagg\ limits and the experimental parameters in Table~\ref{tab:tasehbenchmark}; the variation of the integration time aimed to remove the frequency-dependence in the \gagg\ limits caused by frequency dependence of the added noise \ta.
+The integration time was determined based on the target $\left|g_{a\gamma\gamma}\right|$ limits and the experimental parameters in Table~\ref{tab:tasehbenchmark}; the variation of the integration time aimed to remove the frequency-dependence in the $\left|g_{a\gamma\gamma}\right|$ limits caused by frequency dependence of the added noise $T_\text{a}$.